Creating a TPF and LCF¶

 Understanding the contents of the LCF¶

-function creates an HDUList containing all of the LC data.
-If we had set save=True
+The make_lc() function creates an HDUList containing all of the LC data.
+If we had set save=True, then this would have been written to a FITS file.

 The header of the "PRIMARY" HDU contains information about how the file was created and the target.
 It's very similar to the primary header from the TPF: